 The flexible lids allows air to be pressed out of the containers as you are putting the lids on.
 This is known by some as “burping” the containers.

-Tupperware sold prior to September 1979 is not dishwasher safe.
+Tupperware sold prior to September 1979 is not certified to be dishwasher safe.
 Most Tupperware products after that date are, provided they are put in the top shelf of the dishwasher.

-If the containers sticky or have food stuck on them, soak them in hot, soapy water.
+If the containers are sticky or have food stuck on them, soak them in hot, soapy water.

 Clean stained Tupperware with a paste made from baking soda with a little water (except for Tupperware with specially printed patterns on it, such as Disney, etc.), or put stained bowls in the sun — either outside or in a window — for a few hours.